Sbuazjr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-File 3.
-Function that prints the numbers, from 0 to 9
+File 4.
+Function that prints the numbers, from 0 to 9 skipping 2 and 4